itfarrier/itfarrier.github.io/src/pages/blog/2016-04-09-number-niemuzieika/index.en.md

 Well, the impressions are settled, I can write.

-I visited “Pilot” for the first time since it was a terrible place.
+I visited ‘Pilot’ for the first time since it was a terrible place.
 Naturally, for the CSLT.
 But also I’ve seen the bad poets.
 At the first time, the lyrics were really bad.
 I even experienced vicarious embarrassment.
 But then they became quite good and even funny.
-CSLT pleased, as always (only 2 times listened to their lives, and already say “always”: D).
-I heard a new song, but again I did not understand the words. : (The entertainer was impressed by the number of instruments in the band (which is, that is).
+CSLT pleased, as always (only 2 times listened to their lives, and already say “always” :D).
+I heard a new song, but again I did not understand the words. :( The entertainer was impressed by the number of instruments in the band (which is, that is).
 Here is a quote from the band’s SMM manager:

 > We had 2 guitars, 75 noisemakers, 5 harmonicas, half of the suitcase shakers, and a whole galaxy